 The glob of pressed rawhide will expand in the stomach juices.
 From here it can get lodged in the stomach, or move into the smaller passage of the intestines where a blockage is much more likely.

 So...
-Is traditional rawhide safe for puppies? water buffalo and pig ears.
+Is traditional rawhide safe for puppies?
 That's up to you to decide.
 You can stick to shapes and sizes that are better suited to your dog’s chewing habits to reduce risk, or you can check out some of our safer rawhide processing for dogs instead.

 What Kind of Rawhide is Safe for Dogs?

 Knowing what you now know about traditional rawhide, you might be wondering if there are some rawhides that are safer than others.
 Can different manufacturing processes make these chews safer for dogs, or are they all bad?

-While all traditional rawhide chew can be risky depending on your dog's eating habits, there are some types of rawhide alternatives that can be a little easier to digest and break down.
+While all traditional rawhide chew can be risky depending on your dog's eating habits, there are some types of peanut butter that can be a little easier to digest and break down.
 These are called puffed rawhide.

 Most traditional rawhides are pressed, meaning they have many, many paper-thin layers of rawhide that are pressed together to form a strong and solid chew.
 While this does make the chew last longer, it also makes it harder to digest.

 A puffed rawhide will be fewer layers that are soaked to pre-expand the rawhide layers.
 This is something that would normally have to happen in your dog's stomach during digestion, which can contribute to poor digestion and blockages.